SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 calls the first function, but ignores its return value.
-When the second function is called, the message is still printed by the first function, but the returned value is not used.
+When the second function is called, the message is still printed by the first function, but the returned value isn't used.

 .. note::